jruvel/gettingandcleaningproject/CodeBook.md

     "frequency.bodybodygyromag.mean"     "frequency.bodybodygyromag.std"
     "frequency.bodybodygyrojerkmag.mean" "frequency.bodybodygyrojerkmag.std"

-    names transformed by adding back in time and frequency identifiers for t and f respectivly.
+    values are an average across all subject and activity combination names transformed by adding back in time and frequency identifiers for t and f respectivly. names were also transformed by being cleaned up - text was put to lower case, special characters were removed or          replaced with a "."
-    values are an average across all subject and activity combination